ChiaChan-Ho/tissuelab-workflow-scheduler-chiachan/README.md

 ## Notes

-- InstanSeg inference is stubbed in this implementation
+- **InstanSeg Integration**: The system uses the real InstanSeg model (`brightfield_nuclei`) for cell segmentation.
+If InstanSeg fails to import or initialize, the system falls back gracefully with logged warnings.
-- WSI samples used for testing can be downloaded from:
+- **WSI Test Data**: Sample Whole Slide Images can be downloaded from:
   - https://openslide.cs.cmu.edu/download/openslide-testdata/Aperio/
-- All state is in-memory and resets on server restart
+- **State Management**: All state is in-memory and resets on server restart
+- **Large File Handling**: The pipeline is optimized for large WSIs with concurrent processing and memory-efficient tile streaming

 ## License